graphcommerce-org/graphcommerce/packages/graphql-gc-api/README.md

 ### Extend your type

-RENAME your type to GcPage.
+RENAME your type to Page.

 Note: After making changines to the schema or .meshrc.yaml you always need to run `yarn codegen` to see your changes.

-If you now run `yarn codegen` you'll in the GraphiQL interface that your Page implements `GcPage`.
+If you now run `yarn codegen` you'll in the GraphiQL interface that your Page implements `Page`.
 When running the query you will see an empty `head` and empty redirect.

 ### Implement the `head`/`redirect` fields for your type